velcrome/vvvv-Message/src/MessageNodes/readme.md

 If you've ever wondered, if there is a smarter way to pack pins and links into some kind of "objects" in vvvv, you've come to the right place. **Message** is a versatile data structure made to make patching easier.

+# Have you ever had too many links in your project?
+So much so, as you would wanted to throw it all away and redo it?
+# Did you instead start to to Zip and Cons stuff together, and pick it apart somewhere else.
+But in the end, it was hell again, because all needed to line up?
+# You felt forced to add `S` and `R` nodes extensively?
+And finding out, the links are still there, just not visible anymore...?
+# You swamped yourself in logic, trying to get consistent states
+# Have you ever wondered, what object oriented data flows would look like, kept unfrozen?

+If you answered one of the questions with yes, this pack deserves a peak, because it might help you the next time you are in that situation.

 This pack is a suite of user-centered nodes to allow basic object oriented programming in good old vvvv.
 There are a couple essential nodes you will use a lot:

 * `Create (Message)` **Message** instances from core vvvv types as inputs through named and typed pins
 * `Edit (Message)` and `Split (Message)` **Messages** with your most common types in vvvv

-Once you started packing your first pins, you might find more advanced nodes useful, because they
+Once you started layouting your first pins, you might find more advanced nodes useful, because they
 * help you to facilitate memory persistence through custom archive Nodes in the  *Message Keep* category
 * allow reshaping **Message**s to dock one API to another
 * serialize from and to *Json*, *MsgPack* and *OSC*